Words and Photography by Nadine Wilmanns

 Asking meaningful questions can make all the difference in a conversation and can generally be a great habit.

 Funny enough, on the way back from the meeting, I had my current audiobook on – The 7 Habits of Highly Effective People (I still can’t believe I’m only listening to this now and not years ago).
-The author told the story of a goose who was able to lay golden eggs.
+The author told the story of a goose that was able to lay golden eggs.
 But the owner was so focused on the eggs and didn’t show any care or patience towards the goose that the goose stopped laying eggs altogether.
-(In the end, he killed the goose to cut her open and get the eggs out, but of course there weren’t any – it doesn’t work that way.)
+(In the end, he killed the goose to cut her open and get the eggs out, but of course, there weren’t any – it doesn’t work that way.)
 We can’t expect to deliver exceptional work that is art and not just basic photography if we don’t take good care of our mental and physical health, and if we don’t take time for processing and recovery.

 Meaningful Questions